DavidJVitale/ludditegames.com/src2/jekyll-blog/_posts/2019-04-12-prototyping-the-concept-gameplay.md

 featured: true
 ---

-<p><font size="6">I was hiking</font> with friends in Alaska on a multi-use trail (we were on foot, but there were also people on off-road vehicles like ATVs), when we suddenly encountered a black bear about 30 feet in front of us.</p>
+<p><font size="6">I was hiking</font> with friends in Alaska on a multi-use trail (we were on foot, but there were also people on off-road vehicles), when we suddenly encountered a black bear about 30 feet in front of us.</p>
 <img src="/assets/black-bear.jpg">
 <br>
 <p>We followed the correct protocols and slowly backed away.
 While anxiously waiting for the bear to leave, I heard the faint sound of an ATV in the distance coming towards us on the trail.
 In that heightened emotional state, my immediate thought was <b>"$#%@#, the bear commandeered an ATV and is coming for us"</b>.
 I became infatuated with that mental image of a 500 lb beast hurling towards me at 60 mph on a metal death machine.</p>